29 Christmas baking projects for kids

-But it doesn't have to be all play and no work, help them package up their creations as homemade Christmas gifts for family and friends, even if they don't have the perfect finish, granny is sure to be impressed.
+Getting the kids in the kitchen doesn't have to be all play; help them package up their creations as homemade Christmas gifts for family and friends, then you've got presents with the personal touch checked off your to-do list.
+Even if they don't have the perfect finish, granny will still be impressed.

 Wrap these pretty homemade sweets in cellophane and tie with a bow for a stocking filler that's sure to impress.
 With only three ingredients and minimal effort involved, they make a great last-minute gift that children will love to decorate.